toastal/elm-applicatives-and-json-decoders/README.md

 `(:=) : String -> Decoder a -> Decoder a`

-So this `:=` infix operator is used to apply the given decoder given a string for key JSON object (e.g. "foo" will be decoded as an integer).
+So this `:=` infix operator is used to apply the given decoder given a string for a key in a JSON object (e.g. "foo" will be decoded as an integer).

 So what happens when when apply in our foo decoder?